-If you have been charged fees that are higher than £12, here is how to get your money back:
+If you have been charged fees that are higher than £12 for missing your monthly payment by a day or two or exceeding your credit limit accidentally, here is how to get your money back:

 Check your card's paper statements if you have kept them, or access them through online banking if this gives you full details for the past six years.